borkdude/specter-cli/README.md

-# specter CLI
+# Specter CLI

-An native CLI that uses [specter](https://github.com/redplanetlabs/specter) to transform EDN from stdin.
+An native CLI that uses [Specter](https://github.com/redplanetlabs/specter) to transform EDN from stdin.

 This CLI is compiled with GraalVM `native-image` and executed using [SCI](https://github.com/borkdude/sci).